Rosé Fall Collection

 Our Rosé Special Feature is back!

 This year we put together an awesome 6 pack of Rosé wines that you don't want to miss out on.
 All six wines are made from six different varietals produced by top winemakers in six different California wine regions.
-These are heavenly, dry Rosés that are just what this summer is calling for!
+These are heavenly, dry Rosés that are just what this Fall is calling for!
 Enjoy award-winning, highly-sought-after Rosés.
 Share with friends or send as a gift.

 At just $119 + FREE Shipping, you save off Winery Retail price at $139